2023 AMPC Board members

 Shannon received her BS from the University of Georgia and worked for over ten years in the non-profit industry.
 She is currently an independent consultant and has experience in event planning and fundraising for Ronald McDonald House Charities-Atlanta and Meals On Wheels Atlanta.

 Ric is a native Atlantan who loves the outdoors.
 He enjoys tennis, hiking and beekeeping, and is nearing the end of a multi-year paddle of the Suwannee River from the Okefenokee Swamp to the Gulf of Mexico.
-During the summer months, Ric is a radio DJ in Telluride, CO.
+Ric spends time in Savannah, and during the summer months he is a radio DJ in Telluride, CO.

-Ric appreciates connecting good people with good ideas in his business, Felker Investors, and his civic work.
-Involved for many years with the North Carolina Outward Bound School, he currently serves on the board of the Institute for Georgia Environmental Leadership (IGEL).
+Ric appreciates connecting good people with good ideas through Felker Investors as well as his civic work.
+Involved for many years with the North Carolina Outward Bound School, he currently serves on the board of the Institute for Georgia Environmental Leadership (IGEL) and the Atlanta Memorial Park Conservancy.
 Ric graduated from the University of North Carolina at Chapel Hill.

-Ric has lived close to Memorial Park for most of his life, and has spearheaded the creation of the Debbie’s Place tribute garden at the corner of Northside Drive and Wesley Drive.
+Ric has lived close to Memorial Park for most of his life, and he led the creation of the Debbie’s Place tribute garden at the corner of Northside Drive and Wesley Drive.

 For the past six years Eric, his wife Debbie, and their daughter have lived half a block from Memorial Park and have enjoyed the walking trails, playground, and tennis courts at Bitsy Grant, where his daughter takes lessons.
 Eric loves outdoor areas and green spaces and walks the family’s doodle, Luna, throughout the Memorial Park trail system two to three times a week.